nvaccess/nvda/extras/controllerClient/examples/example_rust/readme.md

 # NVDA Rust Example

 This Rust crate contains example code to interface with `nvdaControllerClient`.
-The following instructions assume you have Rust isntalled.
+The following instructions assume you have Rust installed.

 To run the example: